aneilmac/lean4TheWin/src/eval.md

 ## Strings

-Of course, there's more to Lean than numbers!
-So let's look at another basic type: [`String`][String].
+Expressions are more than just numbers.
+An expression can be almost anything.
+Here's a basic _string_ expression.
 Strings store text.
 Text is written between quotes (`"`).

 ~~~admonish example title=""